 I mean, just look at the place mats.

-Having a lifelong passion for First Nations issues and having just finished working for the first Aboriginal judge to be appointed to the Federal Court, it took my strongest sense of tact and hipster irony to keep a straight face.
+Having a lifelong passion for First Nations issues and having just finished working for an Aboriginal judge, it took my strongest sense of tact and hipster irony to keep a straight face.
 I mean, nobody else saw any cause for discomfort, not the black waiting staff, or the German guys I’d come with, who were adolescent boys craving steak.
 So I struggled to build my bridge to this cultural iceberg, and ordered a chicken mayo toastie, trying not to think too much about the loaded ironies of spending my first evening in the world’s most famous black township with two white boys in a vaguely racist restaurant in an affluent mall.
 At least the dessert was delicious, and our South African wine came in a bottle shaped like a Christmas tree.

 The next morning I went on a bike tour of Soweto which showed me another side of the township.
 Because I am freakishly short, I was given a child’s bike.
 I was guided by Thomas, a twenty-one-year old Soweto resident with a rich knowledge of his place of birth.